AzJRC/log_ingestion_pipeline_gso/wef/WefManagementTool/docs/QUERY_XML_SCHEMA.md

 ## The Query Event Metadata Schema (EVT)

 The EVT schema is another section of the metadata information of a `QUERY.XML` file.
-The Event Metadata provides granular information of the queried events, including the list of event ids, channel, description, and event type (Success and Failure).
+The Event Metadata provides granular information of each event in the query, including the event ids, channel per event, description of the event, and event types (Success and/or Failure).

 ```XML
 <!--